fpicarras/obsidian-main-vault/Universidade/classes/csph-Memmory.md

 - Multi-threading - With hide the latency to access the memory by using the stall intervals to run other threads/processes in the same core.
 # Compiler Optimizations

+All modern CPUs have logic for prefetching data into caches - Dynamically analyse program’s access pattern, predict what it will access soon.
+Note: Prefetching can also reduce performance if the guess is wrong (hogs bandwidth, pollutes caches).
 # Multi-Threading

+Idea: interleave processing of multiple threads on the same core to hide stalls.
 Each core can run 1 thread at a time, but, we can use the stall times to run other processes.
 This is done by having bigger register banks (**Execution Context**)

 ## Bandwidth